btoll/benjamintoll.com/content/post/studying_for_the_lpic1_102_administrative_tasks.md

 > If one or both do exist, they should contain a list of users, one per line.

 If `cron.allow` exists, then all listed users have access to `crontab`.
-Note that if the same user appears in both files that they will be allowed to created cron jobs, because `cron` won't check `cron.deny` if the given user is in `cron.allow`.
+Note that if the same user appears in both files that they will be allowed to created cron jobs, because `cron` won't check `cron.deny` if the given user is first found in `cron.allow`.

-Inversely, if only `cron.deny` exists, they only the listed users are denied created cron jobs.
+Inversely, if only `cron.deny` exists, then only the listed users are denied created cron jobs.

 ### `anacron`